A Pinch of Moonlight

 ‘Stay away from the nixies, Demali.
 They’ll take you to Annwn, but you’re not ready yet.
 Don’t let them see you.’

 He was standing in the bushes, but gave no explanation of where he’d been.
 Demi-Lee ran over to make a fuss of him, but he turned aside.
-Vicky noticed he’d cleaned himself up as best he could, but his clothes were stained with berry juice – as if they hadn’t been filthy enough to begin with.
+Vicky noticed he’d cleaned himself up as best he could, but his clothes were stained with berry juice.
+As if they hadn’t been filthy enough to begin with.
 She felt for him deeply, but couldn’t think what to say to put things right.
-She reverted to practicalities – it was where she felt safe.
+She reverted to practicalities, where she always felt safe.

 ‘This was your banana, Blackbird.
 We’ve eaten ours.’
 She peeled the fruit and offered it to him, and he accepted it, piece by piece.
 Heledd dragged Demi-Lee to a discreet distance.
 There was silence in the grove, but it grew less awkward as Blackbird ate and began to relax.